 The Strasenburgh Planetarium has a 12 1/2" telescope on the roof that our club members operate on clear Saturday nights.
 Free!
 Climb the 60 stairs to the roof deck via the entrance to the tower next to the rear door of the planetarium.

 Unless at least mostly clear, we may not be open for observing.
-Dimmer deep sky objects are only visible in fairly clear skies, so:
+In winter time, most nights may be clouded out.
+Dimmer deep sky objects are only visible in fairly clear skies, so if in doubt:

 Click the "more info" link to go to the Museum's website, but please believe the hours and dates posted here as they are updated weekly and are accurate!

 The planetarium is part of the Rochester Museum and Science Center, on East Avenue at Goodman Street in downtown Rochester.

 The telescope is on the roof, up 60 stairs.
 Use the parking lot behind the planetarium and the stair case to the scope is to the right before entering the back door of the planetarium.